XRPLF/xrpl-dev-portal/content/tutorials/production-readiness/look-up-transaction-results.md

 ---
 # Look Up Transaction Results

 To use the XRP Ledger effectively, you need to be able to understand [transaction](transaction-basics.html) outcomes: did the transaction succeed?
-What did it accomplish?
+What did it do?
 If it failed, why?

 The XRP Ledger is a shared system, with all data recorded publicly and carefully, securely updated with each new [ledger version](ledgers.html).
 Anyone can look up the exact outcome of any transaction and read the [transaction metadata](transaction-metadata.html) to see what it did.